 Whether you run your own business or you are work in Marketing or Communication at a large corporation, you have probably experienced the two major challenges of any brand deciding to publish content:

-2. Establishing a crystal clear association between the content yoou publish and the brand.
-If someone reading one of your articles on your blog or watching a video capsule on your Instagram page does not know whom to thank for the information or entertainment provided by those pieces of content, your publishing efforts will be totally wasted.
+- Establishing a crystal clear association between your content and your brand.
+If someone reading one of your articles on your blog or watching a video capsule on your Instagram profile does not know whom to thank for the information or entertainment provided, your publishing efforts will be totally wasted.

-The solution to this challenge is more easily explained than taken to practice: a strong differentiated brand is the best way to inspire a content strategy capable of building your audience loyalty.
+The solution to this challenge is more easily explained than taken to practice: a soundly differentiated brand is the best way to inspire a content strategy capable of building your audience readership and loyalty.

 Differentiated brand = effective content